Office Building Security: After-Hours Monitoring Solutions

 Step 1 — Camera Placement and Coverage Audit

 Before any monitoring begins, your camera infrastructure needs a thorough assessment.
 Also, many existing systems have blind spots, outdated resolution, or poor night-vision capability.
 Still, our team conducts a full coverage audit to identify gaps.
 Rather, we then position cameras at every critical zone — main entry, secondary access points, parking levels, elevator banks.
 Instead, and rooftop access where applicable.
-Otherwise, our office building security services include this assessment as part of onboarding.
+Otherwise, our office building security services include this assessment as part of the onboarding process.
 So clients start with a complete, verified coverage map.

 Step 2 — AI-Powered Detection Configuration